Active Substance: strontium ranelate

 How is Protelos used?

 Protelos is taken as one sachet once a day.
 The contents of the sachet are added and mixed into a glass of water to form a suspension, which is drunk just after being prepared.
 Protelos should be taken at least two hours after food, milk, milk products or calcium supplements, preferably at bedtime.
 Protelos is intended for long-term use.
-Patients should receive calcium or vitamin-D supplements if they are not getting enough from their diet.
+Patients should also receive calcium or vitamin D supplements if they are not getting enough from their diet.

 How does Protelos work?

 Osteoporosis happens when not enough new bone grows to replace the bone that is naturally broken down.
 Gradually, the bones become thin and fragile, and more likely to break.
 Osteoporosis is more common in women after the menopause, when the levels of the female hormone oestrogen fall, since oestrogen helps to keep bones healthy.
 Osteoporosis is also observed in men due to gradual bone loss with ageing.